Caleydo/jupyterlab_nbprovenance/README.md

-# jupyterlab_provenance
+# JupyterLab Notebook Provenance

-JupyterLab Notebook Provenance
+Tracking changes in Jupyter notebooks in an interactive provenance graph.

 ## Prerequisites